circleci/circleci-docs/jekyll/_cci2/concepts.md

 ## Jobs

-Jobs are a collection of steps.
-The Job Space is all of the containers being run by an executor (`docker`, `machine`, or `macos`) for the current job.
+Jobs are a collection of steps and each job must declare an executor that is either `docker`, `machine`, or `macos`.
+Machine includes a default image if not specified, for Docker and macOS, you must also declare an image.

 ![job illustration]( {{ site.baseurl }}/assets/img/docs/concepts1.png)